 - You want to increase price.
 Perhaps your brand has recently garnered high scores from critics, or you plan to source from a more reputable appellation or vineyard site and there’s an opportunity for your brand to play at an increased price point.
 A new package design is crucial for communicating and ultimately justifying the price increase.

 - Production requirements change.
 Often times, a change in production equipment or technology provides the perfect opportunity to explore a package refresh.
 It’s important that your package design optimizes the production constraints or potential that you are currently working with.

 - New SKUs are being added.
 If your brand is considering a line extension to new SKUs or a new category, you may want to communicate that change with a new package design.
 Be careful here.
 If your brand is realizing enough success to consider these changes, you don’t want to alienate the consumers that have made you successful in the first place.
-Take moment to evaluate your brand and the equity elements that are crucial to the existing package, and make sure that you leverage them through the redesign.
+Take a moment to evaluate your brand and the equity elements that are crucial to the existing package and make sure that you leverage them through the redesign.
 Remember, generally speaking, the larger the brand, the smaller the changes that can be made responsibly.

 So, you think it’s time to redesign?
 Check out my post about how to pick the creative agency that is right for you.

 - Bootstrapping Your Brand – What You Really Need to Have for Launch - September 30, 2022